nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] View all available tags

 The view tags mechanism lists all available tags in the address book that a user can use to tag a member.
 The `ViewTagsCommand` object's `execute()` method is called.
-The model object's `getTagList()` method is called.
 All available tags in the address book are shown to the user in the tags list.

 <img src="images/TagListClassDiagram.png" width="282" alt="TagListClassDiagram"/>

 The implementation will follow the Observer design pattern, where the UI will observe the changes made to the list of tags available for the user to tag other members.
-The `TagsListPanel` will implement the `Observer` interface and the `TagList` class will have a method to notify the `Observer` of its changes.
+The `TagsListPanel` will implement the `Observer` interface and the `TagList` class will have a method `notifyUis()` to notify the `Observer` of its changes and an `addUi()` method to add classes implementing `Observer` that will be updated of its changes.

 ### \[Proposed\] Undo/redo feature